l33tn00b/proxmox/README.md

 # Steps
 ## HW build
-- MSI Motherboard, toggle to IGP (onboard graphics) in BIOS.
-- Sidenote: Updating the BIOS: MSI tell us to put the entire unzipped folder in the root dir of of the flash drive.
-This is not the right way.
+- Sidenote: Updating the BIOS:
+  - MSI tell us to put the entire unzipped folder in the root dir of of the flash drive.
+  - This is not the right way.
 You need to put the files (not the entire folder) in the root dir of the flash drive.
+  - DO THE BIOS UPDATE BEFORE INSTALLING THE OS (else you'll have to re-write your UEFI Boot loader (painful))
 - Insert GPU (only after BIOS update because this will revert the settings to default (which is external GPU)).
+- MSI Motherboard, toggle to IGP (onboard graphics) in BIOS.

 ## Install base Debian 12
 NSTR, just